From ‘appropriation prize’ controversy, a new Indigenous writing award is born

 Related: Writers' Union of Canada editorial sparks outrage, resignations

 A Toronto lawyer, Robin Parker – who is not Indigenous – was dismayed.
 She launched a crowdfunding campaign for a Canadian literary award to support emerging Indigenous writers.
 She had hoped to raise $10,000.
 But the campaign snowballed and blew past its goal.
-It has raised more than $141,000.
+It raised more than $116,000.
+After the Indiegogo campaign closed, a private donor made a large donation to bring the total to more than $141,000.

-"People wanted to make a difference," Parker wrote in an email to The Globe and Mail late Wednesday.
+"People wanted to make a difference," Parker wrote in an e-mail to The Globe and Mail late Wednesday.
 "Now organizers at ILSA have brought that dream to life."
 She added that she can't wait to read the writing that comes out of this.

 Details will be announced first in Vancouver Saturday at a VWF event by Shelagh Rogers – one of the members of the prize jury – along with Cherokee writer Daniel Heath Justice and Vancouver writer Silvia Moreno-Garcia, who was also involved in the crowdfunding campaign idea.